rickfindlater/rickfindlater.github.io/collections/_projects/g-powershop-gas.md

 gallery_limit: 3
 ---

-### The opportunity
+### The Opportunity

-In 2018 I was working for Flux Federation who provides the digital platform that Powershop NZ, UK and Australia use to retail power to their customers.
-The UK and Australia branches needed to start supplying natural gas to their customers to ensure they remained competitive in the market.
-At the time the Powershop platform only supported the sale of electricity so we had to design a way to add the ability for those markets to sell gas.
+In 2018, I was working at **Flux Federation**, the company behind the digital platform that Powershop NZ, UK, and Australia use to retail electricity.

+To remain competitive, the UK and Australian branches needed to start offering natural gas alongside electricity.
+However, at the time, the Powershop platform only supported electricity sales so we needed to design a solution to introduce gas retailing for these markets.

-### My role
+### My Role

+As a **Senior Product Designer** at Flux, my role covered:

+- **Research:** Conducting user interviews and usability testing
+- **Design:** Creating wireframes, prototypes, and final UI designs
-As a senior product designer at Flux my role involved both research (user interviews and testing) and design (wireframes and prototypes through to finished UI design).
-I also needed to work closely with stakeholders from the UK and Australia markets to ensure we delivered the optimal solution for each market.
+- **Collaboration:** Working closely with stakeholders in the UK and Australia to ensure the solution met each market’s unique needs

-### Step one - research

-In order to understand more about how Powershop users wanted to be able to purchase their gas alongside electricity we began by running a series of remote user interviews with current Powershop customers in the UK and Australia.
-We also interviewed stakeholders from Powershop UK and Australia to understand more about how it should work from a power retailer point of view.

-### Step two - initial concepts and implementation
+### Step One – Research

-After the initial round of user interviews myself and some of my colleagues worked on several sets of wireframes illustrating a few different options on how to tackle the problem.
-We then presented these back to key stakeholders for feedback and from that were able to distill the ideas down to two possible options.
-From there we ran a series of user testing sessions using prototypes made from the wireframes.
-This enabled us to decide which solution would work best for both markets.
-Myself and my colleagues then moved to production support mode where we assisted our developers in implementing the solution.
+To understand how Powershop users wanted to purchase gas alongside electricity, we conducted:

+- **Remote user interviews** with existing Powershop customers in the UK and Australia
+- **Stakeholder interviews** with Powershop UK & Australia teams to align on business requirements

+### Step Two – Concept Development & Implementation

+Based on our research, my colleagues and I developed multiple wireframe concepts, exploring different approaches to integrating gas sales.

+1. **Stakeholder feedback:** We presented the wireframes to key stakeholders, refining the ideas down to two potential solutions.
+2. **User testing:** We tested interactive prototypes with real users to determine which solution worked best for both markets.
+3. **Implementation support:** Once the final design was selected, we worked closely with developers to ensure a smooth implementation.

-### Step three - ongoing work
+### Step Three – Ongoing Optimisation

-After the initial implementation of the solution had been live for a few months I flew to Melbourne where I ran some user testing sessions.
-We engaged the help of a user research agency to do the same thing in the UK market.
-From this we were able to make several improvements to the solution we had delivered.
+After the initial solution had been live for a few months, we conducted post-launch user testing:

+- I **flew to Melbourne** to run in-person testing sessions with customers.
+- We engaged a **user research agency in the UK** to gather insights from that market.

+These sessions provided valuable feedback, allowing us to refine and improve the solution based on real user experiences.